-There is definitely a rise in the ‘adult gap year’ and I was fortunate enough to be interviewed on ABC Radio on Focus with Jessica Strutt about this topic.
-Have a listen here as I talk to Jessica about our experiences and another lady shares how she like to take a year off at a time and travel around Australia with her pugaler.
+There is definitely a rise in the ‘adult gap year’ and I was fortunate enough to be interviewed on ABC Radio on about this topic.
+Have a listen here as I talk to Jessica about our experiences and decisions to move to Bali.

-Being honest I really didn’t stop to think it was brave at all.
-Yes it took us out of our comfort zone and gave us many challenges.
-But these challenges hopefully will teach our children resilience, compassion and so much more.
-Doing our gap year later in life with our 7 and 8 year old has made it even more special as we can share these memories and adventures as a family.
+When you tell people you are doing a gap year with children everyone tells you how brave you are.
+I really didn’t stop to think it was brave at all.
+Yes it took us out of our comfort zone and gave us many challenges as a family.
+But these challenges hopefully will teach our children resilience, appreciation for other cultures, compassion and so much more.

-I never knew what it would be to have the ‘expat’ title.
+There were so many ‘firsts’ and one of them was being an expat.
 It is strange to be lumped into that category and to find yourself in new and strange community.
 You are also torn between being part of an expat community and also being involved and mixed in the local community and culture that you came to live in.
 One thing for sure, it gave me new outlook, clarity and time to reflect.
-I have learned lessons and grown and developed in ways I never would have if I’d stayed at home .
+I have learned lessons and grown and developed in ways I never would have if I had stayed at home .

 I am so grateful we were able to do a gap year because it has made us change the way we wanted to live our life.
 We never returned to our home in Sydney and decided to move to the Sunshine Coast, a regional centre in Queensland.

 On the Sunshine Coast, I feel we have moved to another ‘expat’ community but within our own familiar country.
-Everyone I meet wasn’t born here and has moved their families from other Australian cities.
+Most of the people I meet aren’t born here and have moved their families from the city life.
 It is great to be amongst like-minded people who have made the move like us.
 Often these families have lived overseas at some stage in their life too.

 We would have never done this move interstate had we not done our gap year overseas.
 Bali was good training!
 We needed to leave our bubble and realise that maybe there was a different life available to us and our children.